bmwcarit/MoCOCrW/doc/examples/example_ecies.md

 ### Ephemeral Key Encodig Format

-The methods `mococrw::AsymmetricPublicKey::toECPoint()` and `mococrw::AsymmetricPublicKey::toECPoint()` expect the serialization format to be specified by the programmer.
+The methods `mococrw::AsymmetricPublicKey::toECPoint()` and `mococrw::AsymmetricPublicKey::toECPoint()` expect the serialization format to be specified by the user.
 The library currently offers three different formats:
 * `mococrw::openssl::EllipticCurvePointConversionForm::compressed`:
    Format *z||x*, where *z* specifies which of the possible two solutions to *x* has been used.
 * `mococrw::openssl::EllipticCurvePointConversionForm::uncompressed`: